kubernetes-sigs/scheduler-plugins/pkg/mycrossnodepreemption/README.md

 ## TODOs

+- Put scheduler logs and solver stats in their own folders under results-dir.
 - Write about that gang-scheduling (all-or-nothing strategy) doesn't really make sense in our case as we also preempt pods meaning we therefore cannot revert to the old state.
 However, we can consider to add a permit plugin to make all planned pods schedule together (but still due it does not implement an all-or-nothing strategy, as we have preemptions).
 - QoS classes are currently ignored: BestEffort, Burstable, Guaranteed.
 We currently assume all pods are Guaranteed Pods.
 See also <https://medium.com/@muppedaanvesh/a-hands-on-guide-to-kubernetes-qos-classes-%EF%B8%8F-571b5f8f7e58>
 - Quotas and LimitsRanges are currently ignored.
 See also <https://medium.com/codex/what-you-need-to-know-to-debug-a-preempted-pod-on-kubernetes-1c956eec3f35>